kuriv/phpdp/src/Structural/README.md

 # Structural

-> In software engineering, structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships between entities.
+> `Structural` are design patterns that ease the design by identifying a simple way to realize relationships between entities.

 ## Contents